 Can you walk from Adamas to Sarakiniko Beach?

 You can walk from Adamas to Sarakiniko Beach, but do note that it will take around 4km and just under an hour to reach the beach.
-There are no footpaths on the road, so walk single file and be aware of traffic.
+There are no footpaths on the road, so walk single file against traffic if you are coming by foot.
+The island of Milos is quite hilly, so you will face a lot of elevation.

 2. Firopotamos Beach